 In August 2023, prior to the Business Combination, our now wholly-owned subsidiary, Conduit Pharmaceuticals Limited, received a letter from Strand Hanson Limited ("Strand") claiming it was owed advisory fees pursuant to a previously executed letter.
 Conduit rejected and disputes the substance of the letter in full.
 Following such rejection, on September 7, 2023, Strand filed a claim in the Business and Property Courts of England and Wales claiming it is entitled to be paid the sum of \$2 million and, as a result of the completion of the Business Combination, to be issued 6.5 million shares of common stock.
-Based on consultation with its counsel, management believes that it is premature to provide any evaluation of the likely outcome of the claim.
-This case status and probability of outcomes will be assessed each quarter.
+As of December 31, 2024, the potential contingency is considered probable and reasonably estimable and as such, the Company accrued an estimated liability of \$0.4 million in the accompanying financial statements.
 We intend to vigorously defend against these claims.
-Regardless of its outcome, the litigation may impact our business due to, among other things, defense legal cost and the diversion of function of our management.
+Regardless of its outcome, the litigation may impact our business due to, among other things, defense legal cost and the diversion of the attention of our management.